Last Updated on August 9, 2022 by Jeremy

 The Deutschtown Music Festival takes place each July in Pittsburgh's North Side and features hundreds of bands, dozens of stages throughout the region (most in Deutschtown, naturally), food trucks, other vendors, and so much more.

-In fact, there is so much to see in this two-day event you really plan to spend the entire day down at the festival to get the most out of it!
+In fact, there is so much to see in this three-day event you really plan to spend the entire day down at the festival to get the most out of it!

-200 Bands, Over Two Dozen Stages, and Two Days of Music
+200 Bands, Over Two Dozen Stages, and Three Days of Music

 With 200 bands typically scheduled to play between the Friday night and full Saturday festival schedule, simply saying that there is a lot to see is an understatement.
 This festival is known for going all out and is essentially a massive block party with a lot of music thrown into the mix.